BlackPepperSoftware/enforce/README.md

 # @blackpepper/enforce

-Verify an npm environment is as expected.
+Verify an npm environment is as expected before install.

 ## Installation